earthytonez/earthyappz/apps/earthymaw/README.md

     3. Esnure Save/Load
     4. Fix Help for Autocompleted.
     6. Help on edit pages.
+    7. Track should default to single note Fixed Interval

 1. Help
   1. ~~Fix Keys/Scale/Chord Changes to show yellow when changed.~~